Syffe/docs/docs/source/conditions.rst

    * - Attribute Name
      - Value type
      - Value description
-   * - ``assignee``
-     - list of string
-     - The list of GitHub user or team login that are assigned to the pull request.
-       Team logins are prefixed with the ``@`` character and must belong to the repository organization.
    * - ``approved-reviews-by``
      - list of string
      - The list of GitHub user or team login that approved the pull request.